 The course is intended for individuals wishing an in-depth introduction to the principles of time-resolved fluorescence microscopy and its applications to the Life Sciences.
 Attendees are typically professionals who are using or intend to use fluorescence microscopy in their research.
 Most attendees have some knowledge of fluorescence, typically in a specialized area.
 However, other individuals, from totally different research areas and industry, get the opportunity to enter this exciting field in a very effective way and benefit especially from the experimental section.

 The following companies provided hands-on experiments during the course:

-- Jörg Enderlein, Professor at the University of Göttingen, Germany
+- Jörg Enderlein, Single Molecule Spectroscopy and Imaging for Biophysics and Complex Systems, University of Göttingen, Germany

-- Mark Hink, Assistant professor at the Department of Molecular Cytology, University of Amsterdam, The Netherlands
+- Mark Hink, Department of Molecular Cytology, Center for Advanced Microscopy, University of Amsterdam, The Netherlands

-- Fred Wouters, Professor at the University Medicine Göttingen, Germany
+- Fred Wouters, Laboratory for Molecular and Cellular Systems, University of Göttingen, Germany

-The time schedule is still available for download as a pdf document:
+The time schedule is still available for download as a PDF file: